Opting Out of New York’s Adult Cannabis Retail Dispensaries & On-site Consumption

 Adolescent SBIRT (Screening, Brief Intervention & Referral to Treatment)

 In Nassau County, youth (grades 7-12) start using alcohol, marijuana and prescription pain relievers before the age of fifteen.
-The earlier teens start using substances, the greater their chances of continued use of substances and developing substance use problems later in life.
-While many parents talk with their child regarding the dangers of underage drinking and substance use, only 47% of parents actually do.
+The earlier teens start using substances, the greater their chances of continued use and developing substance use problems later in life.
+While many parents talk with their child regarding the dangers of underage drinking and substance use, only 50% of PACT communities’ parents actually do.
 AAP views pediatric care providers playing a critical, ongoing role in the lives of their adolescent patients and have a unique opportunity to educate them about the dangers of substance use and to influence their behaviors.
-Most adolescents (83%) have contact with a physician annually and adolescents consider physicians an authoritative source of knowledge about alcohol and drugs and are receptive to discussing substance use.
+Most adolescents (83%) have contact with a physician annually; adolescents consider physicians an authoritative source of knowledge about alcohol and drugs and are receptive to discussing substance use.
+With the health of our children as primary concern, our partnering schools recommended that parents ask their child’s pediatrician for an assessment using the Screening and Brief Intervention and Referral to Treatment (SBIRT) Tool during their child’s annual pediatric visit.
+SBIRT, an evidence-based program, is a set of tools doctors and pediatricians use to help identify alcohol or drug problems in adolescent children and young adults, and guide interventions or recommendations if a problem exists.
+PACT proudly partners with Northwell Health to provide pediatricians and healthcare professionals SBIRT (Screening, Brief Intervention & Referral to Treatment) Virtual Training to ensure healthcare professionals have the tools they need to implement SBIRT.

 Alcohol Training Awareness Program